buddypress/wp-cli-buddypress/readme.md

 ## Support

-Github issues aren't for general support questions, but there are other venues you can try: <https://buddypress.org/support>
+Github issues aren't for general support questions, there are other venues you can try: <https://buddypress.org/support>